gumartinm/AndroidWeatherInformation/README.md

 ## Notice about missing OpenWeatherMap application ID

-Even if OpenWeatherMap can work without it, the OpenWeatherMap maintainers recommend to use an [API key](http://openweathermap.org/appid).
-Weather Information will show you a warning message when you do not have an API key.
-If you do not want to be bothered again with this message, just press the *OK* button and the warning popup will be dismissed forever.
+OpenWeatherMap requires an [API key](http://openweathermap.org/appid).
+Weather Information will show you a warning message when you do not have one.

 ![missing_app_key](screenshots/missing_app_key.png)